 The initial assumption prior to 3's release of Springtrap being several animatronics combined into one is amusingly accurate in hindsight, given what the Final Boss of Sister Location is.

-During a play of FNaF3, Achievement HuntersGavin Free and Michael Jones wonder about what Purple Guy is after beating the third night (and getting Chica killed).
+During a play of FNaF 3, Achievement HuntersGavin Free and Michael Jones wonder about what Purple Guy is after beating the third night (and getting Chica killed).
 Michael says he looks like "a purple mummy".
-This, as it turns out, is really not that far off the mark at all, now that Sister Location is out.
+This, as it turns out, is really not that far off the mark at all, now that Sister Location is out (although the cutscene itself was a Red Herring, as it was Michael Afton that ended up a living mummy, rather than his father).

 It Was His Sled: Even those who haven't played the game are aware that ol' Springy's William Afton himself due to how important he is in the lore and his larger role in later games.